 From the quirky Nørrebro district, it is now time to venture into classical Copenhagen.
 I would recommend that you take the bus from Superkilen to Nørreport because walking would take about 30-40 minutes.
 From here, it is best to walk towards Frederiks Church via Gothersgade and Store Kongensgade.

 Frederiks Church is also known as the Marble Church and probably one of the most recognizable buildings in all of Copenhagen, thanks to its massive copper green dome.
-It’s well worth to stick your head in and marvel at the Baroque interiors.
+It’s well worth sticking your head in and marvel at the Baroque interiors.
 If you want, you can come back here after the Changing of the Guards at Amalienborg Palace.
 Every weekend, you can visit the dome and enjoy the beautiful view of the Copenhagen harbor.
 Tours start at 13:00 sharp and tickets are sold for 35 DKK from 12:50 (first come, first serve).
 During the summer, the dome is open to visitors every day.
 You can read more about the opening hours on the official website.

 4. Amalienborg Palace & Changing of the Royal Guard